 Pricing: 2 free AI generations, then $9/week, $29/month, or $79/quarter

 Bottom line: Excellent for staying organized during your job search.
-You'll need to install the extension and manually feed it job info for each application.
+You'll need to install the extension and manually save jobs or paste job descriptions for each application.

 Good for: Polishing cover letters you already wrote